telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Dimensions

-By default, Kendo UI Dialog does not have any preset dimensions, so its size depends on its content.
+By default, the Dialog does not have any preset dimensions and its size depends on its content.

-If the Dialog contains horizontally expandable block-level elements, including Kendo UI widgets such as the Grid, Editor, etc., the widget can expand horizontally to the point of touching the browser viewport's right edge.
-In such cases the widget sticks to the right viewport edge and cannot be separated from it.
-This issue is not related to Kendo UI, but rather to the fact that the Dialog is absolutely positioned with CSS.
-To avoid the issue, set some appropriate width to the Dialog, or set a (max-)width to its content.
+If the Dialog contains horizontally expandable block-level elements&mdash;including Kendo UI widgets such as the Grid, Editor, and others&mdash;the widget can expand horizontally to the point of touching the right edge of the browser viewport.
+In such cases, the widget sticks to the right viewport edge and cannot be separated from it.
+This issue occurs because the Dialog is absolutely positioned with CSS.
+To avoid such behavior, set an appropriate width to the widget, or a (max-)width to its content.

-If the Dialog and its content are able to expand vertically without any restrictions, this may result in a popup which is higher than the browser viewport.
-Such an interface is not very usable, so try to avoid it.
+The lack of restrictions over the dimensions for vertical expanding of the Dialog and its content might result in undesired behavior&mdash;for example, the rendition of a popup which is higher than the browser viewport.

-### Integrate with Forms
+### Integration with Forms

-By default, Kendo UI Dialog is moved in the DOM and placed as a child of the `body` element after its initialization.
-In this way the widget is easily positioned on top of all other page content, but may lead to undesired side-effects if the Dialog is created from an element inside a form, because the moved form fields will not be submitted.

-To avoid this behavior place the whole form, including its opening and closing tags, inside the element from which the Dialog is created.
+By default, after the Dialog is initialized, it is moved in the DOM and placed as a child of the `body` element.
+This behavior easily positions it on top of all other page content, but might cause undesired side-effects if the Dialog is created from an element inside a form, because the moved form fields will not be submitted.
+To avoid such issues, place the whole form, including its opening and closing tags, inside the element from which the Dialog is created.

-When the Dialog contains a form, which is submitted via a standard POST request, the widget is going to close and the page reloaded.
-If you want to avoid this behavior, submit the form via Ajax.
-This is essentially recommended when the submitted data is validated on the server, because in such cases the Dialog should remain visible to display any validation messages that may be returned.
+When the Dialog contains a form, which is submitted through a standard POST request, the widget will close and the page will reload.
+If you have to avoid this behavior, submit the form through Ajax.
+The approach is strongly recommended when the submitted data is validated on the server, because in such cases the Dialog is expected to remain visible and to display the validation messages that might be returned.

 ### Destroy

-Unlike most widgets, Kendo UI Dialog is completely removed from the DOM when [destroyed](/framework/widgets/destroy).
-This means that the element, from which it was initialized, no longer exists on the page.
+Unlike most widgets, the Dialog is completely removed from the DOM when [destroyed]({% slug destroywidgets_kendoui_gettingstarted %}).
+This means that the element from which the Dialog was initialized no longer exists on the page.
 Therefore, you are able to create a new Dialog instance only from another element.

 ### Print

-To select only the Dialog content visible during printing and hide the rest of the page content, you are able to use the CSS code demonstrated in the example below.
-The code assumes that only one Dialog instance exists on the page.
-If there are multiple Dialog instances on the page and only one should be printed, then replace the `.k-dialog` class by a custom CSS class, which is manually applied to the Dialog wrapper element.
+To select only the Dialog content that is visible during printing and hide the rest of the page content, use the CSS code demonstrated in the following example.
+It assumes that only one Dialog instance exists on the page.
+If there are multiple Dialog instances on the page and only one needs to be printed, replace the `.k-dialog` class by a custom CSS class that is manually applied to the wrapper element of the Dialog.

 ###### Example